tanersenyurt/feedreader/README.md

 ### Configurations
 To get ready coding and development follow these:

-* Enable annotation processing to enable lombok etc...
+* Enable annotation processing to enable lombok

 basic graphql from graphiql UI query {